 The common name of Smooth Aster refers to the smooth stems and leaves which makes this species different from most asters.
 There are several flower stems (with floral arrays) per plant, branching from the main stem, which usually has a whitish bloom and some red streaking.
 Stems are typically 20 to 60 inches high.

-Leaves are alternate, thick, are narrowly lance shaped to ovate, around 5 times longer than wide and usually clasp the stem, but smaller upper stem leaves may be stalkless and not fully clasping.
+Leaves are alternate, thick, are narrowly lance shaped to ovate, less than or equal to 5 times longer than wide (depending on the variety) and usually clasp the stem, but smaller upper stem leaves may be stalkless and not fully clasping.
 The lower leaves are sometimes toothed and can have fine hair on the margins.
 Lower leaves on some varieties will drop early and leaves are generally subject to powdery mildew.
 Surfaces are smooth and blue-gray color from which comes the common name.

 The floral array is a panicle atop the stems with stiffly ascending branches.
 Flowers are on long stalks.